Comparing Your Award Letters – Summer Hub

 Make a Decision on Financial Aid

-Reviewing your financial aid offers can be confusing.
-But you’re smart, capable, and you can get help.
-This is going to involve a little math, consider using a comparison tool to make it a little easier.
-Just input the costs of your school and your financial aid offer to calculate the cost to you after financial aid is applied.
-For a step-by-step process see our guidance below.
+This is going to involve a little math, so consider using a comparison tool to make it a little easier.
+Input the costs of your school and your financial aid offer to calculate the cost to you after financial aid is applied.

 Determine Total Cost for Each School

 Add together the tuition and fees to determine the school’s total cost.
-Don’t forget that there will be additional expenses (textbooks, supplies, etc.) once you start college.
+Keep in mind that if you’re living on or off-campus, it can change the total.
+And, don’t forget about other cost like textbooks and supplies once you start college.

-Subtract each type of financial aid award from the total cost of the school’s tuition starting with the best type: gift aid aka FREE money (grants and scholarships).
+Subtract each type of financial aid award from the total cost of the school’s tuition starting with any FREE money you receive (grants and scholarships).
 If the school is affordable after applying gift aid alone, it’s a great financial fit for you.

 Compare College Costs